Quick check of Motivation and Homeschool Routines

 In short, it was found that – amongst other factors – the earlier in life the more important the role of parents is to their kids to prevent from unwanted outcomes in later life.
 Doesn’t that motivate, does it?
 Now, having talked about mindset you’ll get a list with ideas to see which one might work for you:

 Stick to the same routines every day.
 Dedicate to your lesson hours, breaks, activities, and schedule.
 Start more or less around the same time every day and follow through the same homeschool routines every morning.
-If you don’t like schedules you might like to check out this list from a mom with a big family to organize your homeschool a different way.
+If you don’t like schedules you might like to check out simple routines for homeschool moms from a mom with a big family to organize your homeschool a different way.

 Start on time, finish on time.
 Period.
 That simple.